Commit-Thomas/Mod3_Project/README.md

 Increase staffing on Mondays, which are busiest for both visits and party sizes.
 Extend hours or offer incentives to increase average stay duration and spend.
 - ⚙️ For Operations:
-Monitor long wait times (>60 min) — they lower satisfaction.
+Monitor days with longer wait times — rides may be breaking down.
 Add fast pass or digital queueing for high-demand rides.
 - 📈 For Marketing:
 Geo-targeted loyalty campaigns for top spenders by state.
-Promote flexible ticket bundles, especially to guests switching tiers.
+More clear communication on what each ticket offers, customers seem to have confusion.
 Track guests who increased spend — target for upsells or memberships.

 ---

 ## ⚖️ Ethics & Bias
 - Small Dataset: Only 10 guest_ids
-- Missing Data: Some satisfaction and wait times are null.
+- Missing Data: 10 total_spend_cents and 72 wait times are null.
+- Imputation: cents/dollars imputed with $0.
 - Time Range: Only 8 days of data trends are short-term and should be re-validated over time.
 - Only revenue data available; costs and margins not included.